Qabel/qabel.github.io/_docs/Index.md

 Qabel documentation
 ===================

-Please have a look at the sidebar and get started with the [TOC](/docs/Table-of-contents/).
+Please have a look at the sidebar.

 Useful pages are listed there.
 Draft / WIP / currently deprecated pages etc. can be found [here](/pages/).